-I wanted to write a review of Microsoft To-Do for a long time but I’ve had so much problems with synchronization in To-Do that I never really got around to it.
+I wanted to write a review of Microsoft To-Do for a long time but I’ve had so much problems with synchronization in To-Do that I never got around to it.
 Instead I’ll stick to just discussing the parts that made me leave the service: its reliability, sync, and data portability problems.

 The waiting and reloading

 The webpage takes over 10–15 seconds to load in a modern web browser.
-Let’s just say the issue here is that it’s not designed with conservative web development in mind; the web app loads 120 different resources and weighs in at 3,3 Mb.
+Let’s just say the issue here’s that it’s not designed with conservative web development in mind; the web app loads 120 different resources and weighs in at 3,3 Mb.
 I’ve got plenty of bandwidth, low latency to all the webservers involved, and a fast modern computer but To-Do still takes an unacceptably long time to load.

 I’ll admit to being a forgetful person, and I’ve found myself being unable to remember why I opened the app following the long loading time.
 To make matters worse, the app frequently fails to load so you just sit there and stare at the loading animation for a long while before you give up or try loading it again.

 You can’t leave the web app open in a tab all day to avoid the initial load either.
 You’ll be asked to reload it after a few hours or sometimes after only a couple of minutes.
 I’ve also found that it gets out of sync if you leave it open for too long and you’ll also have to reload it to see changes made on other apps or devices.

 This is also a problem when using only one device.
 I’ve added six items and only four items appear in my list.
 After one or two reloads, things usually show up where I expect them to but I get the impression that I can’t trust the app to function as it should.